RyleighDavis/specdec/README.md

 Iterative endmember decomposition for spatially resolved planetary spectra.

 `specdec` implements a stochastic search that finds *N* representative "endmember" spectra within a dataset and linearly unmixes every pixel in terms of those endmembers.
-It was designed for HST/STIS long-slit spectral cubes of icy satellites but works with any spatially resolved spectral dataset.
+It was designed for HST/STIS long-slit spectra of icy satellites but works with any spatially resolved spectral dataset.

 ## Installation